navigators-exploration-team/recursive-mastermind-zkApp/src/benchmark/benchmark.md

 Unlike the fully on-chain approach where the game state is stored and changed on-chain in every step, the recursive MastermindZkApp approach allows for both parties to interact with each other off-chain and only submit the final succint proof to the chain that includes all the game steps and the result.
 This approach significantly reduces the on-chain block time waiting and the cost of transactions.

 Mina's block time is around 3 minutes, and that means without recursion it would take at least 6 minutes to complete a game step (making guess and giving clue).
-With the recursive approach, the time is reduced to around 47 seconds on average.
+With the recursive approach, the time is reduced to around **32 seconds** on average.
 This improvement is reach significant levels when the game steps increase.